BEST HALOGEN OVENS REVIEWS UK 2019

-Halogen ovens shot to the top of many peoples ‘must have’ list in 2014 and 2015.
-In 2016 they are expected to be even more in demand.
-Halogen ovens reviews have been consistent in their praise for these versatile cookers.
+Halogen ovens shot to the top of many peoples ‘must have’ list in recent years.
+In 2019 they are in even more in demand.
+In our halogen oven reviews we have been consistent in our praise for these versatile cookers.
 This was expected following on from the popularity of their sister product the low fat fryers.
-In view of all the interest, we put a few of the best halogen cookers of 2016 through their paces and now present our best halogen ovens reviews UK 2016.
+We have put a few of the best halogen cookers of 2019 through their paces and now present our best halogen ovens reviews UK 2019.
 But before getting down to sharing the results, if you are not sure of the difference between a low fat fryer and a halogen oven, you might want to read our article: choosing a low fat fryer or halogen oven.

 Simply put, a halogen oven is a cost effective revolution for the kitchen of today.
 It’s a revolution in the sense that the halogen oven has the ability to cook most things, in a fraction of the time of conventional ovens.
 It does this using the intense heat produced by a halogen bulb located in the top of the oven.
 This is the same intensity of heat produced by that of an open flame or a BBQ.
 As such it is far superior to conventional cookers and it gets the job done very quickly.